Fanny Ketter

-Fanny Lucille Ketter (born 22 January 1996 in Lilla Uppåkra, Sweden) is a Swedish actress.
-She is the daughter of visual artist and musician Clay Ketter and Jenny Mark Ketter, communications officer at IM, a Swedish N.G.O.
+Fanny Lucille Ketter (born 22 January 1996) is a Swedish actress.
+She is the daughter of visual artist and musician Clay Ketter and Jenny Mark Ketter, communications officer at IM, a Swedish NGO.

 Fanny started samhällsvetenskapsprogrammet (social science programme) in August 2012 at S:t Petriskolan in Malmö.

 In 2013 she got a stipendium from the United World Colleges and she is now studying at Red Cross Nordic in Norway.

 She started her career by playing Billie in the Swedish TV-series Vid Vintergatans slut.
 She was the only human that was filmed in front of a greenscreen, because the space suit she was wearing was blue.